-Trying to install a scope mounts of questionable quality, when you don’t know what you’re doing is a wonderful way to damage a rifle.
+Trying to install a scope mount of questionable quality, when you don’t know what you’re doing is a wonderful way to damage a rifle.
 If you want to spend several hundred dollars in scope and mount combination, make sure you leave some money in the budget to get it professionally mounted and bore bore-sighted.

 2. As Low A Mount As Possible

-Once you add in the height of an objective bell, the thickness of a mount, and the height of your rings you could be looking at over 2 inches of elevation above the bore axis and comb of your stock.
+Once you add in the height of an objective lens, the thickness of a mount, and the height of your rings you could be looking at over 2 inches of elevation above the bore axis and comb of your stock.
 This is a recipe for canting while you are shooting.
 Not to mention, most people are not used to shooting full-sized cartridges and repeatedly shooting a .308 without a cheek weld is going to leave you bruised and battered.

 3. Target Turrets